 Where it Goes

-The bus is equipped with headphones in 8 languages which provide a rather lame running commentary on the sights; the explanations are very dry and basic, but at least this gives you some context of what you are seeing, and saves you from having to crack a guide book!
-(For a super quick and much sparkier read on Nice history, click on Fascinating Facts about Nice on this site… you’ll be glad you did!)
+The open-top bus is equipped with headphones in 8 languages which provide a rather dry and quite lame running commentary on the sights; but at least this gives you some context of what you are seeing, and saves you from having to open that guide book!
+(For a super quick and much livelier read on Nice history, click on Fascinating Facts about Nice on this site… you’ll be glad you did!)

 - See related page Museums in Nice